Yoonit-Labs/nativescript-yoonit-camera/README.md

 ## Contribute and make it better

 Clone the repo, change what you want and send PR.

+For commit messages we use <a href="https://www.conventionalcommits.org/">Conventional Commits</a>.

 Contributions are always welcome, some people that already contributed!